 Securities Fraud by the Company Itself

-The first type of securities fraud occurs when an officer or director of a corporation doesn’t accurately report the company's financial information to its shareholders.
-This can artificially raise the worth of the company's stock and encourage investors to buy shares of an unhealthy company.
+Inaccuracies can artificially raise the company's stock's worth.
+It also may encourage investors to buy an unhealthy company's shares.
 If the company subsequently goes bankrupt, the people who bought shares based on false information lose their investment entirely.
 The Securities Exchange Act of 1934 imposes liability regardless of intentional or accidental inaccuracy.

-One famous example of this type of securities fraud was the Enron scandal, in which corporate officers failed to report the company's expenses and hid losses through creative accounting.
+One famous example of this type of securities fraud was the Enron scandal.
+Corporate officers failed to report the company's expenses and hid losses through creative accounting.
 This caused profits to appear larger than they were in reality.
 Numerous Enron executives were charged with insider trading, securities fraud, and other fraud crimes.

 Third Party Misrepresentation

-The last type of securities fraud occurs when a third party gives out false information about the stock market or a particular company or industry.
-“Pump and dump” schemes are a prevalent type of third party misrepresentations.
-In a pump and dump scheme, a person will find a small, unknown company with cheap stock and buy large amounts of its shares.
-The perpetrator will then send out false information about the company to encourage others to buy the stock, driving up the price.
-Once the price of the stock is high enough, the perpetrator sells his or her shares for a profit.
+Pump-and-dump schemes are a prevalent type of third-party misrepresentation.
+In a pump-and-dump scheme, a person will find a small, unknown company with cheap stock and buy many of its shares.
+The perpetrator then sends out false information about the company.
+They hope this will encourage others to buy the stock and drive up its price.
+Once the stock price is high enough, the perpetrator sells their shares for a profit.

-Federal and state governments do their best to combat securities fraud, but it's still a good idea to take steps to protect yourself and your assets.
-With all the information about financial markets, and the huge number of players in the stock market, it's often hard to separate truth from fiction.
+Federal and state governments do their best to combat securities fraud, but it's still a good idea to take steps to protect your assets.
+With all the information about financial markets and the vast number of players in the stock market, it's often hard to separate truth from fiction.

 There are, however, some things you can do to help.
-Learn some of the warning signs of securities fraud, so if you’re ever the victim, you could catch it early and minimize the damage.
-If you own stock, make sure you get your information directly from the company itself, rather than from third parties, and then double check that information against the SEC's database.
+Learn some of the warning signs of securities fraud so you can catch it early and minimize the damage.
+If you own stock, ensure you get your information directly from the company.
+Also, consider double-checking that information against the SEC's database.

-What if you're the one facing criminal charges for securities fraud?
-There's a lot of room for you to mount a strong defense against the charges.
-However, the key to success is having a strong criminal defense attorney experienced in white collar crimes such as insider trading or other forms of securities fraud in your corner.
-Reach out to an experienced criminal defense attorney in your area to discuss your case and learn about your options going forward.
+If you're facing criminal charges for securities fraud, there may be a chance for you to mount a strong defense against the charges.
+However, the key to success is having a strong criminal defense attorney experienced in white-collar crimes such as insider trading or other forms of securities fraud in your corner.
+Contact an experienced criminal defense attorney to discuss your case and learn about your options.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help